 There are many reasons to be short of time.
 Work.
 Family.
 Sport.
-Just a really busy lifestyle!
-Cooking a proper meal can often seem daunting following a long work day.
-Picture this: you get home, it’s late, it’s dark and the frozen pizza beckons.
-You pull down one of your trusty cook books and the recipe has a quizillian ingredients, all of which need to be washed chopped, processed, blended, cooked in a precise order.
+Just a busy lifestyle!
+Cooking a proper meal can often seem daunting following a long workday.
+Picture this: you get home, it’s late, it’s dark, and the frozen pizza beckons.
+You pull down one of your trusty cook books and the recipe has a quizillian ingredients, all of which need to be washed, chopped, processed, blended, cooked in a precise order.
 There are hungry kids waiting.

 Or you finish work early.
 Get to the gym, hop on your bike, or into running shoes, chew through some serious kilometres and sweat out some serious calories.
 You’re truly exhausted and hungry so you definitely need something more than fast-food, but you could do with some well-earned rest too.
 The whole idea of coming home and then cooking an entire nutritious meal from scratch is exhausting.

 The fact is you’re not alone.
-We’ve built a society which tells us to eat healthy, but provides a raft of quick unhealthy food and takes away our time to cook in a healthy way.
+We’ve built a society which tells us to eat healthy, but provides a raft of quick unhealthy food and takes away our time to cook healthy.

 The key to this is planning.